ajkhattak/NextGenSandbox/doc/calibration.md

 fraction of each parameter range.
 Remaining particles are initialized randomly within bounds.

+`particle_reset` is optional and is disabled when omitted.
+It can reinitialize particles whose personal-best cost has not improved for `patience` consecutive
+generations:

+- `enabled`: enables or disables particle reset.
+- `patience`: number of consecutive generations without a personal-best improvement before a particle becomes eligible.
+The default is `10`.
+- `reset_fraction`: fraction of the eligible stagnant particles to reset.
+The default `1.0` resets all eligible particles, not the entire swarm.
+When less than `1.0`, particles with the worst personal-best costs are reset first.
+- `preserve_global_best`: excludes the current global-best particle from reset.
+  The default is `true`.

+Reset particles receive a new random position within the parameter bounds, zero velocity, and a cleared personal-best cost.
+The swarm's global best is retained.
+Each reset is recorded in `pso_particle_reset_log.txt`, including the generation, particle index, previous personal-best cost, and new position.

 PSO writes several progress artifacts in the run directory:

 - `pso_progress.json`: current global best and the latest generation's particle